 June 30 Funds must be spent and work products in hand.

 July 10 Final voucher and final activity report due.

 Activity Report: The final report to the Commission which describes the work performed under the grant.
 If possible the report should include photos of activities and data indicating numbers of individuals served or reached by the activity, or similar appropriate metrics.

 Equity: The act of developing, strengthening, and supporting procedural and outcome fairness in systems, procedures, and resource distribution mechanisms to create equitable (not equal) opportunity for all people.
 Equity is distinct from equality which refers to everyone having the same treatment without accounting for differing needs or circumstances.
 Equity has a focus on eliminating barriers that have prevented the full participation of historically and currently oppressed groups.
-(Enterprise DEI Foundational Definitions, Version 1, Office of Financial Management)
+(Enterprise DEI is an abbreviation for Diversity, Equity, and Inclusion Foundational Definitions, Version 1, Office of Financial Management)